-To prevent unauthorized tampering with the setup parameters, the Meter provides protection by requiring the user to enter the ID Code before allowing access to subsequent menus of the Meter's front panel.
-If the ID Code entered does not match the ID Code stored, the Meter responds with an error message and access to subsequent menus will be denied.
+This submenu is for the 1/8 DIN Panel Meter-Controller version of the zSeries. and is used to prevent unauthorized tampering with the setup parameters.
+The meter provides protection by requiring the user to enter the ID Code before allowing access to subsequent menus of the meter's front panel.
+If the ID Code entered does not match the ID Code stored, the meter responds with an error message and access to subsequent menus will be denied.